minijackson/nixos-embedded-slides/slides.md

 ::: notes

+- **Ask me a question about the UID situation at the end of the talk**
 - We can't go around assigning random UIDs because:
 	- It's not deterministic
 	- If done deterministically (ie. not randomly, but by assigning the first